Waves, Crystals and Chaos

 Golly will accept the rule for either complementary pair but will actually run the one which does not strobe an empty universe.
 Golly's rule RuleLoader feature was used to create a three state rule where one state is not used but satisfies Golly's condition that there is a state that does not change when zero neighbours of the that state.
 This was embedded in a lua script StateSymCP developed to investigate state symmetrical cellular automata.
 This script allows swapping between complimentary pair rules and helps the investigation of reverse strobing.

-When the universe is initialised with two bands of opposite state some rules will generate lines of cells parallel to the band in sections which are not modified by the seed.
-This is termed Blowoff.
-The following describe the behaviour with seed "0".
+In a universe initialised with two bands of opposite state with straight boundaries some rules will generate lines of cells parallel to the band in sections which are not modified by the seed.
+This is termed Blowoff and differs for orthogonal and diagonal bands.
+In a universe initialised with an island of a random pattern of cells of equal state in a universe otherwise of just one state some rules cause the island pattern to expand to fill the universe.

 Two types of Blowoff occur.
 Stable Blowoff where parallel lines spread through the universe and Resonating Blowoff where lines spread through the universe and also change width each generation.
 In both cases newly created lines of cells change state next generation so stable Blowoff creates strobing parallel lines in even rules.